swisscom/dopc/README.md

 * Plans are managed with the plan store from dop_common, nothing is stored in the local database.
 Plans and executions are connected only by the plan name (no IDs).
+* Only one execution for a specific plan can be running or queued at a time.

 ## Caveats